Find Affordable College Courses

 Read More…

-The Graduate Center, CUNY did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a graduate certificate.
-It came in at #7 on the list.
-Located in the city of New York, The Graduate Center is a public college with a medium-sized student population.
+The Graduate Center, CUNY ranked #7 on this year’s Most Popular Film, Video & Photographic Arts Graduate Certificate Schools list.
+Located in the city of New York, The Graduate Center is a public college with a moderately-sized student population.

 About 50% of the students majoring in film at the school are women while 50% are male.